-Puerto Rico’s Resident Commissioner is an elected official, chosen by the people of Puerto Rico every four years, who can propose bills and join discussions and serve on committees, but who cannot vote on the floor of the House.
+Puerto Rico’s Resident Commissioner is an elected official, chosen by the people of Puerto Rico every four years, who can propose bills and join discussions and serve on committees, but whose vote on the floor of the House is not counted if it would make a difference to the outcome.

 The first Resident Commissioner for Puerto Rico was Federico Degetau y González.
 He arrived as a delegate in 1901, and worked tirelessly for citizenship, for incorporation as a territory as a first step toward statehood, and for a stronger position for the delegate from Puerto Rico.